Lake Superior Photography Workshop for Women | October 4-7, 2026

 • Exclusive guided access to Lake Superior's best photography locations

-• October timing for autumn colour + dramatic light
+• October timing for autumn colour and dramatic light

 • Permission-based access to Rock Island Lodge property and shoreline